maixnor/wu-quartz/content/semester 3/Homework GT1 Experiments 15 to 19.md

 - analysis
 	- #todo
 - long-term marriage
-	- one can think of colluding to always go to either venue together (both opera or both football)
+	- one can think of colluding to always go to either venue together (both opera or both football) which will leave one of the players with a higher payoff
-	- in reality there will be some arrangement of alternating the venue either each time or occasionally to take
+	- in reality there will be some arrangement of alternating the venue either each time or occasionally to create equal payoffs for both partners

 # Experiment 18
 ## Nash Equilibria Normal Form